aidanniceberg/api-template/README.md

 _Assumes you're using PyCharm_
 1. Navigate to root directory
 2. Start database in docker with `docker-compose run -d --service-ports db`
-3. Start redis in docker with `docker-compose run -d --service-ports redis`
-4. Create a new virtual environment at `.venv`
+3. Create a new virtual environment at `.venv`
-5. Navigate to root directory
+4. Navigate to root directory
-6. Activate virtual environment with `source .venv/bin/activate`
+5. Activate virtual environment with `source .venv/bin/activate`
-7. Install requirements with `pip install -r requirements.txt`
+6. Install requirements with `pip install -r src/requirements.txt`
-8. Create new Python run configuration
+7. Create new Python run configuration
    1. `script` -> `[root]/src/app.py`
-9. Run
+8. Run
+### Validation
+In a browser, hit `http://localhost:5000/healthcheck`.
+If everything is running properly, this should return `Success`

 ## Folder Structure
 ```